Court534/Court534/README.md

 - 🥅  2023 Goals: Maximise my learning, contribute to new projects
 - ⚡  Fun facts: I enjoy going to the gym 🏋️ playing the drums 🥁 playing video games 🎮

 After being made redundant from my previous job I thought it was time for a change and to do something I'm passionate about.
 After 3 months of self-study I joined Makers Academy to improve my coding and to learn new skills and languages to make me a desirable candidate for my future employer.
-As of September 2022 I started my journey as a Software Engineer.
+As of September 2022 I started my journey as a Software Engineering Consultant.

 I now have a strong understanding of the software development life cycle and a passion for delivering high-quality, well-designed products.
 I have experienced a variety of programming languages, including Python, JavaScript and Ruby.
 I have also worked with web development frameworks such as Django, React and Ruby on Rails.